 Living in such a beautiful part of the world really brings home the importance of protecting the planet.
 We do try our best to reduce waste, use resources wisely and not introduce any more chemicals into the environment than we need to.

 We continue to be members of Green Tourism which is considered one of the most rigorous certification programmes of its kind.
-We have been awarded a Green Tourism Bronze Award in recognition of the efforts we are making to create a responsible business.
+We have recently been awarded a Green Tourism Gold Award in recognition of the efforts we are making to create a responsible business - we are the only guesthouse on Skye to have achieved this.
+You can view the assessor's report here.
 We have also secured the highest possible sustainability rating from Booking.com.

 Water